 During certain months of the year, wild animals can take over the forest.
 Bears and deer are making babies, and as you might want to know, bears with cubs around them are extremely dangerous.
 They want to protect their babies and can attack without warning.
-If you are planning to camp in bear country, I suggest you take a look at my entire guide on bear safety.

 What to bring

 If you’re a beginner, there’s no need to get the most expensive stuff.
 However, there are some things that should be of good quality.
 Otherwise, they can easily fail you and ruin your experience.
 For example, a quality tent is definitely a must-have.
 A bad tent can suddenly break or let water through.

 That’s why it’s important to do some research before you buy something.

 Of all the things you take with you, a tent is the most important part.
 It will be your home for a while, so it’s important that you choose one that suits you.

 Below are some things to take into account when choosing a tent.

 - Size – How many people do you plan on camping with?
 Please note that tents advertised as e.g. 8-person tents only have room for 4 people (+ gear) to sleep comfortably.
 There is only room for 8 people if you sleep very close to each other.